Muscle Pain Causes

 Knot Bad Massage Cane - It has five massage knobs on the shaft and is the ideal tool for releasing myofascial trigger points for a deep tissue massage.
 Use the Knot Bad cane massager to massage your shoulders, upper back, and lower back.

 Mini Knot Bad Massage Cane - It features four massage knobs and a comfortable grip that makes self-massage easy.
 The massage knobs on the shaft are ideal for releasing myofascial trigger points and a deep tissue massage.

 Nonagon Foam Roller - The textured 9-sided foam roller design with a solid EVA foam core connects with the fascia with precision and allows for a deeper, stable, and secure roll without lifting your entire body weight.

 Hexi Foam Roller - It is the ideal trigger point massage tool to help alleviate muscle soreness, tightness, and tiredness.
 Small and compact, the Hexi foam roller features a textured 6-sided design with a solid foam core and can be used just like a standard-sized roller.

-Uno Massage Roller– is a versatile 3-in-1 massager tool that alleviates knots, tension, and tightness.
+Uno Massage Roller– It is a versatile 3-in-1 massager tool that alleviates knots, tension, and tightness.